Skip page header and navigation

 Getting to Britain by car

 LeShuttle car trains connect Calais in France with Folkestone in just 35 minutes.
-One fare includes up to 9 people and there is an unlimited baggage allowance.
+One fare includes up to nine people and there is an unlimited baggage allowance.
 Unlike ferry services, all passengers remain in their vehicles for the duration of the journey, making LeShuttle the fast and convenient way to cross the Channel in the comfort of your very own car.
 This also means that it can provide a higher level of accessibility.

 LeShuttle offer lots of opportunities to save money on ticket fares, including the option to get a better price by booking early online, as well as a range of different ticket types to best suit the type of trip you’re planning.
 For example, ‘Short Stay Saver’ tickets are ideal for those looking for a mini break, while Flexiplus tickets offer you the freedom to stay as long as you like!